-If you know your dog will be uncomfortable in a group class setting, private lessons at our location are the only option.
-If you are unsure, we strongly recommend a consultation before enrolling in a group class (there is no refund for the group class.)
-If you have enrolled in a group class and your dog's emotional health is compromised by the group class setting the cost of group class lessons not used can be credited toward a private lesson.
+If you know your dog will be uncomfortable in a group class setting, private lessons at our location or in-home lessons are the only options.
+If you are unsure, we strongly recommend a consultation before enrolling in a group class (there is no refund for the group class once started.)

 What is the refund policy?

-For private and in-home lessons, if the dog's behavioral health is beyond the environment You and Your Dog Training and Services offers for learning, a refund of sessions not used will be issued, minus a $10 processing fee.
+For private and in-home lessons, if the trainer determines the dog's behavioral health is beyond the environment You and Your Dog Training and Services offers for learning, a refund of lessons not used will be issued, minus a $10 processing fee.

-Purchases made and returned one week before a class starts receive a full refund, minus a $10 processing fee.
+Purchases made and returned one week or more before your class start date, receive a full refund, minus a $10 processing fee.